USS Guadalupe (AO-32): World War II

 As the United States launched its first offensive effort in the Pacific, Guadalupe sailed south to spend the final four months of 1942 fueling warships operating in and around Guadalcanal.
 The first half of 1943 saw her in overhaul in the United States and operating in the Aleutians, with two shuttle trips to Pearl Harbor with fuel and planes.
 Departing Pearl 22 August Guadalupe sailed to the central Pacific to support the Gilbert Islands campaign.

 After a late winter overhaul, she returned to the Pacific theater in February 1944 operating in support of Vice Admiral Marc A. Mitscher's carrier force during the Truk campaign.
-A short break at Pearl Harbor ended as Guadalupe sailed pn 11 May to operate in support of the US 5th Fleet during the Marianas campaign.
+A short break at Pearl Harbor ended as Guadalupe sailed on 11 May to operate in support of the US 5th Fleet during the Marianas campaign.
 From there she sailed in late August to support Admiral William F. Halsey's US 3rd Fleet in action against the Japanese in the Palau Islands and Philippines operating areas.
 One of her major tasks was refueling ships during the Battle of Leyte Gulf.